-Video Remote Interpreting has been around for years, but its use has exploded due to the pandemic.
+Video Remote Interpreting has been around for years, but its use exploded during the pandemic.
 It is a great service that connects an off-site interpreter with the client and the Limited English Proficient individual via a secure, encrypted video connection (think Zoom, Google Meet, Microsoft Teams).
 It is quick and easy: however, a strong Wifi signal is a must.
 VRI can be either pre-scheduled or on-demand.
 Meanwhile, in-person interpreting involves an interpreter traveling to the same location as the client and person in need of interpretation.

 How much lead time do you need for in-person interpreter services?

 While we prefer as much lead time for interpreters as possible, we understand that last-minute needs arise.
-We are able to provide an in-person interpreter with as little as 1-hour notice.
+We are able to provide an in-person interpreter with as little as a 1-hour notice.
 In the case of an emergency or if an in-person interpreter isn’t available, we suggest using an over-the-phone interpreter or video remote interpreter.

 What’s better: In-person or Video Remote Interpreting?

-In-person interpreting is still the better option.
+When practical, in-person interpreting is still the better option.
 You simply cannot replicate the quality of communication that comes with an interpreter being in the same room.
 There is no delay or confusion over what is said because, as great as technology is, it can be finicky at times.
-Body language is a huge component of communication and it’s much easier to read when the person is standing in the same room.
+Body language is a huge component of communication and it’s much easier to read when the person is in the same room.
 What’s more, a patient is more at ease when the interpreter is in the room; it gives them more confidence in the situation.

 Is Video Remote Interpreting (VRI) HIPAA Compliant?